sbhjt-gr/gas-leakage-detection-esp32/README.md

 - **Web Monitoring:** Monitor gas levels and receive alerts via the web application.
 - **Audio Alerts:** The web application plays an audio alert (`alert.mp3`) when gas leakage is detected.

-- ## Contributing

-Contributions are fine!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-- Thanks to the developers of the ESP32 and Django for providing excellent frameworks.
 - Thanks to the creators of LumX for the frontend framework used in this project.

 ## Contact